So many ways for students to be involved ...

 Catholic Bible Study meets on Wednesdays from 6:30-7:30 pm in Breidenbaugh 423 with one of the Campus Ministers to discuss and explore the Scriptures and reflect on how they apply to our own lives.
 There's always food for those who want to make this their supper.

-Offered in the fall semester, this retreat for busy students invites you to grow in your faith and relationship with God.
-It begins with prayer and reflection on what it means to be a follower of Jesus in the Catholic tradition, and it includes faith-sharing and some new experiences.
-Pre-registration with Catholic Campus Ministry is required.
+This retreat for busy students invites you to grow in your faith and relationship with God.
+What does it mean to be a follower of Jesus in the Catholic tradition?
+Our faculty speaker will help start us on an evening of prayer and reflection, including an opportunity for faith-sharing and the chance to meet some new friends.
+Pre-registration with Catholic Campus Ministry is requested.
 For more information, contact Susan at the CCM office.

 CCM offers Service Learning Awards for Catholic students who intend to participate in an immersion trip sponsored by Gettysburg College.
 The amount of the grant is $100, payable to Gettysburg College, to be applied to the total cost of the trip for which the student has been accepted.
 For more information about these grants, contact CCM or the Center for Public Service.